vonagam/redjs-rails/README.md

 It searches for '$require' and '$define' directives.
 For '$require' - add the specified pathname to required assets.
 For '$define' - insert a file pathname as the first argument.
-If there is no '$define' in a file, then it appends '$define({ pathname }, 0)' to the end.
+If there is no '$define' in a file, then it appends '$define({ pathname }, void 0)' to the end.

 ### JS side
 Nothing fancy to see there.
 Pretty dumb.
 Because required assets are included first, there is no need for asynchronous loading or fancy things like that.
-If you need them for some reason, you can just write your implementation and replace 'redjs-rails' in your js manifest.
+If you need them for some reason, you can just write your implementation and replace 'redjs-sprockets' in your js manifest.